mkalewski/pdflatex.sh/README.rst

 Description
 ===========
-A bash script to simplify TeX, LaTeX, and XeLaTeX files compilation with bibliographies (BibTeX), glossaries (MakeGlossaries), indices (MakeIndex), PSTricks, and more.
+A bash script to simplify TeX, LaTeX, XeLaTeX, and LuaLaTeX files compilation with bibliographies (BibTeX), glossaries (MakeGlossaries), indices (MakeIndex), PSTricks, and more.
 In the simplest case, the script is run as follows::

   $ pdflatex.sh file.tex